Thunderbird Privacy Policy

 Set Up and Configure Your Calendar (Desktop Only)

 Thunderbird collects the domain for your email/calendar, as well as technical data to set up and configure your calendar.
 Other information, like your name, your calendar events, and event attendees are stored and processed locally on your computer and never sent to us.
+If you are using a remote calendar such as Google, Microsoft, or Apple, calendar content is solely shared with the respective calendar provider and anyone you specifically choose to send appointments to.
+Calendar contents and personal data are used only to display and enable you to use your calendar in Thunderbird.

 Set Up and Schedule Calendar Appointments with Thunderbird Appointment